lsst-tstn/tstn-031/execute_impf/execute_impf.rst

 This notebooks executes IMpf.
 Details about the milestone, execution and verification can be found in `tstn-031 <https://tstn-031.lsst.io>`__.

+Keep in mind that in this execution we are more interested in the control flow, making sure that the expected data is published by the CSC, rather than validating that the data makes sense.
+Analysing the data and verifying that it has the expected values is a somewhat more involved tasks and requires some knowledge of the details of the `wavefront estimatimation pipeline <https://ts-wep.lsst.io>`__ and the `optical feedback control <https://ts-ofc.lsst.io>`__ algorithm.
+These will, most likely, be part of a separate activity.

 .. code:: ipython3

     import os